 - Students should complete a reflective piece of writing after each themed day.
 The reflective writing should be limited to 300 words, or 30 minutes of writing. - Students should reflect on the day, your tutors may suggest an issue for the group to reflect on or you may want to choose the aspect of the day on which to reflect yourself.
-The issue for reflection should be discussed in the debriefing tutorial. - There are some suggested questions that students might want to answer and reflect upon but these are simply provided for guidance.
-They are not required to answer the questions if they have identified an area on which they want to reflect. - See Appendix for guidance on reflection. - Students will be asked to submit reflective logs to their electronic learning log after every Medsoc Session this will enable tutors to feedback on your work. - Writing should be uploaded by 5pm on the Monday after their placement. - In addition to this, students will also need to upload submissions into an assessment portal on QMPlus on Day 4,8 and 12 of Medsoc. - Group A will submit work on: Day 4 (7/11/19) Day 8 (16/1/20) and Day 12 (23/4/20) - Group B will submit work on: Day 4 (14/11/19) Day 8 (23/1/20) and Day 12 (30/4/20) - If students miss a day from Medsoc they will be asked to write a short reflection on a piece of writing specified by the University.
+The issue for reflection should be discussed in the debriefing tutorial. - There are some suggested questions that you might want to answer and reflect upon but these are simply provided for guidance.
+You are not required to answer the questions if you have identified an area on which you want to reflect. - See Appendix for guidance on reflection.

+- Students will be asked to submit reflective logs to their electronic learning log after every Medsoc Session this will enable tutors to feedback on your work.
+Work should be uploaded by 5pm on the Monday after their placement, - In addition to this, students will also need to upload submissions into an assessment portal on QMPlus on Day 4,8 and 12 of Medsoc. - Day 4 submit the previous 3 pieces of work, Day 8 the previous 4 pieces of work and Day 12 the previous 4 pieces of work - Group AB Submission Dates: Day 4 (7/11/19) Day 8 (16/1/20) and Day 12 (23/4/20) - Group CD Submission Dates: Day 4 (14/11/19) Day 8 (23/2/20) and Day 12 (30/4/20) - If a student misses a day of Medsoc they will be asked to reflect on material presented by the University.